Parents of RBL Artists:

 Please allow me to answer that question with a question: What class did you enroll them in?
 That's the one.

-If you are still not sure you can check your inbox for a receipt from ActivityHero, the enrollment service we employ to make all of our lives easier.
-If after trying that you still don't know, go ahead and shoot an email to Brian@rockbandland.org.
-After I'm done teasing you for not being on top of your own stuff, I'll gladly remind you which class your artist is in.
+If you are still not sure you can check your inbox for a receipt from Connect, the enrollment service we employ to make all of our lives easier.
+If after trying that you still don't know, go ahead and shoot an email to email@example.com.
+After Rebecca, our enrollment coordinator, is done teasing you for not being on top of your own stuff, she'll gladly remind you which class your artist is in.

 Who Will Be Teaching My Artist?

-Arty Bing Bong is led by our head art teacher, Alejandra, and Video Bing Bong is led by Taylor McElroy.
+Video Bing Bong is led by Taylor McElroy & Alejandra Widner.
 You can see more about them here on our RBL Team Page.

 Special Concerns, Medical, Behavioral, and Developmental Issues